 CASE # 2

 - End fixed at one end and another center roller and load.

 - Note the deflection by the dial gauge at any two specified points between different loads to measure the load and support at least twice.

 Observations and Calculations

 Where x = Distance from fixed support to the point of interest.
-The point of interest is basically the point on beam where we apply the load.
+The point of interest is basically the point on the beam where we apply the load.

 v = Distance from roller support to the point of interest.
-The End of RELATION BETWEEN DEFLECTIONS AND APPLIED LOADS for more experiments and civil engineering related content please visit our blog page.
+The End of RELATION BETWEEN DEFLECTIONS AND APPLIED LOADS for more experiments and civil engineering-related content please visit our blog page.

 So we observed the following data from experimental and theoretical calculations.
 The data is assigned in the table to make a clear difference between experimental and theoretical deflections.
 Hence proved that there are variations between observed data and calculated data.
 This is due to the fact that we use a set of assumptions to make our calculations simple and easy to understand.
-Due to these assumptions and hypothesis, the experimental data deviate from the theoretical.
+Due to these assumptions and hypotheses, the experimental data deviate from the theoretical.

 Read more about the Mechanics of Solid experiments here: https://coolcivilengineering.com/category/civilblog/